auth0-developer-hub/digital-badges-bundle/README.md

 ## Need help?

-For further assistance either find any of Auth0 by Okta's developer advocates in the Community Corner during the Devday@Oktane or open an issue and tag @jtemporal.
+For further assistance either find any of Auth0 by Okta's developer advocates at developer events or open an issue and tag @jtemporal.